CraigStuntz/CraigStuntz.github.io/resume.markdown

 <tr>
 <td>
-* Transitioned the company and development team from Win32 legacy applications to modern web products using contemporary technology
+* Transitioned the company and development team from Win32 legacy applications to modern web products using C# and SQL Server
 * Wrote a DIBOL-to-DIBOL compiler in Delphi which generated code for Y2K dates, meeting an "impossible" deadline and saving the company
 </td>